Pamefer/weddingInvitePacos/README.md

-# BODA PAME Y COSME INVITE
+# Invitation Pacos

-## Invitation for my wedding
+## Invitation

-During a sabbatical from software development, I got engaged and decided to create a digital invitation for our wedding.
-It was a fun personal project that allowed me to incorporate the music, colors, and design elements that reflected our style.
-Building it from scratch was both enjoyable and rewarding, and I'm proud of the final result.
+My first template for my wedding.

 ## How is the page?